ishikasharma871/Heart-Disease-Prediction-App/README.md

 # Heart Disease Prediction App

-An end-to-end machine learning project that predicts a patient's risk of heart disease based on clinical parameters, deployed as an interactive web application using **Streamlit**.
+An end-to-end machine learning project that predicts a patient's risk of heart disease based on clinical parameters, deployed as an interactive web application built with **Streamlit**.

 ---

-##  Overview
+##  Project Overview

-This project takes raw clinical data, cleans and analyzes it, engineers features using statistical tests, trains and compares multiple machine learning models, and deploys the best-performing model as a user-friendly web app that predicts heart disease risk in real time.
+Heart disease is one of the leading causes of death worldwide, and early risk assessment can make a real difference.
+This project walks through the complete machine learning lifecycle — from raw clinical data to a deployed, interactive prediction tool:

+1. **Explored and cleaned** a real-world clinical dataset of 918 patients.
+2. **Statistically validated** which features actually matter using Pearson correlation and Chi-Square tests, instead of guessing.
+3. **Trained and compared 5 classification models** to find the best performer.
+4. **Deployed the winning model** inside a clean, interactive Streamlit web app that anyone can use — no coding knowledge required.

+The result is a tool where a user enters basic health parameters (age, blood pressure, cholesterol, etc.) and instantly gets a **High Risk** or **Low Risk** prediction for heart disease.

 ---

 ## Dataset

-- **Source:** `heart.csv`
+- **File:** `heart.csv`
 - **Records:** 918 patients
-- **Features:** Age, Sex, Chest Pain Type, Resting Blood Pressure, Cholesterol, Fasting Blood Sugar, Resting ECG, Max Heart Rate, Exercise-Induced Angina, Oldpeak (ST Depression), ST Slope
+- **Original Features:** Age, Sex, Chest Pain Type, Resting Blood Pressure, Cholesterol, Fasting Blood Sugar, Resting ECG, Max Heart Rate, Exercise-Induced Angina, Oldpeak (ST Depression), ST Slope
-- **Target:** `HeartDisease` (1 = presence of heart disease, 0 = no heart disease)
+- **Target Variable:** `HeartDisease` (1 = heart disease present, 0 = no heart disease)

 ---

-##  Project Workflow

-1. **Data Cleaning**
+##  What I Did — Step by Step

+### 1. Data Cleaning
-   - Handled invalid zero-values in `Cholesterol` and `RestingBP` by replacing them with the column mean.
+Some records had invalid `0` values in `Cholesterol` and `RestingBP` (which is physiologically impossible).
+These were replaced with the column mean rather than dropped, to preserve as much data as possible.

-2. **Exploratory Data Analysis (EDA)**
+### 2. Exploratory Data Analysis (EDA)
-   - Distribution plots, count plots, and correlation analysis using Seaborn/Matplotlib.
+Used Seaborn and Matplotlib to study the distribution of numerical features (Age, Cholesterol, MaxHR, RestingBP), check class balance in the target variable, and visualize relationships between features.

-3. **Encoding**
+### 3. Encoding
-   - One-hot encoding of categorical variables using `pd.get_dummies()`.
-4. **Feature Selection**
+Converted categorical columns (Sex, ChestPainType, RestingECG, ExerciseAngina, ST_Slope) into numerical form using one-hot encoding (`pd.get_dummies(drop_first=True)`), which avoids redundant columns and the dummy variable trap.

+### 4. Feature Selection (the part I'm proudest of)
+Rather than using all features blindly, I statistically tested each one:
-   - **Pearson correlation** for numerical/binary features.
+- **Pearson correlation** — measured how strongly numerical/binary features correlate with `HeartDisease`.
-   - **Chi-Square test** for categorical features to statistically validate feature relevance before finalizing the feature set.
+- **Chi-Square test** — tested whether categorical features have a statistically significant relationship with the target (using a significance threshold of α = 0.05).

+Features that failed the significance test (like `ChestPainType_TA`) were dropped, leaving a final, statistically justified set of 14 features.

-5. **Model Training & Comparison**
+### 5. Model Training & Comparison
-   - Trained and evaluated 5 classification models on an 67/33 train-test split with standardized features.
-6. **Model Deployment**
-   - Best model, scaler, and feature columns serialized using `joblib` and deployed via a Streamlit web app.
+Split the data 67/33 (train/test), scaled the features using `StandardScaler`, and trained 5 different classification algorithms to compare their performance fairly.

+### 6. Model Selection & Saving
+Picked the best-performing model based on Accuracy and F1 Score, then saved the trained model, the scaler, and the exact feature column order using `joblib` — so the exact same preprocessing can be reproduced at prediction time.

+### 7. Deployment as a Web App
+Built an interactive **Streamlit** front-end where a user fills in patient details through sliders and dropdowns, and gets an instant, visually clear prediction — without ever touching the underlying code or notebook.

 ---